Utils

 phippery.utils.collect_counts(counts)[source]

-merge individual tsv files for a bunh of samples into a counts matrix.
+merge individual tsv files from individual samples alignments into a counts matrix.

 Parameters: